A copy of the Standard Selection Questionnaire (SQ) can be found here

 What should my bid library include?

-Every company should have a 'Bid Library' which is a central store for your company information required to complete a Selection Questionnaire (SQ).
+Every company could benefit from a 'Bid Library' which is a central store for your company information required to complete a Selection Questionnaire (SQ).
 Creating a 'Bid Library' is really easy, if you already have all the information to hand.
-A 'Bid Library' should contain:
+A 'Bid Library' could contain:

 company incorporation certificate